A Loyola student was killed as a result of a car accident last week, officials said.

-The information systems major was on his way home from a weekend religious retreat with three others when the accident happened, according to an email from Campus Ministry sent to the Loyola community.
+The information systems major was on his way home from a weekend religious retreat with three others when the accident happened, according to an email Campus Ministry sent to the Loyola community.

-The driver of the car, Joseph Hung Joon Kim, 22, fell asleep at the wheel while heading southbound on I-290 near Elmhurst — a northwest Chicago suburb — according to a report released by Matthew Boerwinkle, a spokesperson for the Illinois State Police.
+The driver of the car, Joseph Hung Joon Kim, 22, fell asleep at the wheel while heading southbound on I-290 near Elmhurst — a west Chicago suburb — according to a report released by Matthew Boerwinkle, a spokesperson for the Illinois State Police.
 The 2013 Black Hyundai went off the road and struck a pole head on, the report stated.

 All four passengers were transported to an area hospital, according to the report.
 Chung and Edward Jeon — a 19-year-old from Buffalo Grove, a northwest suburb of Chicago — died due to their injuries, according to the report.
 They were sitting in the backseat, and it’s unclear if they were wearing seatbelts, the report stated.
 Both the driver and fourth passenger survived, according to the report.